 Axel Sdn Bhd, a lessee, leased a generator from Enlist Leasing Sdn Bhd and it is financed by CIMB Bank.
-The lease contract is for 7 years which began before the implementation date.
-Axel failed to make payments for 4 months beginning January - April 2015 where GST amounts to RM 2,000 (RM400/month)
+The lease contract is for 7 years which began before the GST implementation date.
+Axel failed to make payments for 4 months beginning January - April 2015 where GST amounts to RM 2,000 (RM 500/month)

-With the implementation date for GST on 1/4/2015, Enlist can made a claim for a relief for bad debts of RM400 (April 2015) in the month of

-November 2015.
-However, if the unpaid monthly payments are subsequently collected by Enlist, he will have to account the RM400 as output tax.
+With the implementation date for GST on 1/4/2015, Enlist can made a claim for the bad debts relief of RM500 (April 2015) in the month of October 2015.
+However, if the unpaid monthly payments are subsequently collected by Enlist, he will have to account the RM 500 as output tax.